Cheese Soufflé Recipe

 1/2 teaspoon cream of tartar, optional

 Preheat oven to 350 degrees.
-Oil a 1 1/2 quart straight-sided souffle dish and sprinkle with 2 tablespoons of the cheese over the bottom and only partly up the sides.
-In a batter bowl, microwave the butter, mustard and flour 30 - 40 seconds.
-Whisk in the milk and microwave on high 2 minutes.
+Oil a 1 1/2 - 2 quart straight-sided souffle dish and sprinkle with 2 tablespoons of the cheese over the bottom and only partly up the sides.
+Set aside.
+In a glass or ceramic batter bowl, heat the butter, mustard and flour 30 - 40 seconds in microwave.
+Whisk in the milk and cook on high 2 minutes.
 Whisk well.
-Microwave another 1-2 minutes, or until mixture is smooth and thickened.
+Cook another 1-2 minutes, or until mixture is smooth and thickened.
 Add the salt, pepper, and the rest of the cheese, blending in the cheese thoroughly.
-The sauce should be very thick.
-Beat 3 tablespoons of the hot cheese mixture into the egg yolks to warm them gently, and then add the remaining and whisk well.
-Microwave on high 1 minute.
+The sauce should be thick.
+Set aside.
+In a small bowl whisk the egg yolks well.
+Now whisk about 3 tablespoons of the hot cheese mixture into the egg yolks to warm them gently.
+Now slowly add the warmed egg yolks to the remaining cheese mixture and whisk well.
+Cook on high 1 minute.
 Whisk well and set aside while you beat or whisk the egg whites until they are stiff but not dry, using a copper bowl if desired.
-If not, add 1/2 teaspoon to cream of tartar before beating egg whites.
-Gently fold about 1/4th of the fluffy whites into the cheese sauce, then gently fold in the remaining whites.
+If not using a copper bowl, use a batter bowl and add 1/2 teaspoon cream of tartar before beating egg whites, using an electric beater.
+When the egg whites are stiff, gently fold about 1/4th of them into the cheese sauce using a silicone spatula or a rubber spatula.
+Do not beat, just gently fold and continue with the remaining whites.
 Slip gently into the prepared dish.
 Bake on the middle rack of the oven for 35-40 minutes.
 Serve immediately.

 Recipe created 1996-09-09.